 Whether you are losing weight or trying to improve your overall health and vitality, exercise is a crucial element.
 You can fend off quite a number of debilitating illnesses if you exercise.
 Other than that, you can also help prevent the build-up of fats in the system.
 Exercising speeds up metabolism and torches up long-stagnant fats in the system.

 But just like everything else in this world, too much of something is bad.
-This is true in the case of over exercising.
+This is true in the case of over-exercising.
 Also called compulsive exercising, this pertains to trying out excessive strenuous physical fitness activities.
-This is the point when the body is already beat up and burned out as a result of excessive physical fitness activities.
+This is the point when the body is already beaten up and burned out as a result of excessive physical fitness activities.
 A fine line exists between healthy physical fitness activities and obligatory exercising.
-Your task is to recognize that line to make sure that you are not over working your body.
+Your task is to recognize that line to make sure that you are not overworking your body.

-Over exercising and burning more than 3,500 calories in just one week can increase your chances of getting injured and can depreciate the value of your physical fitness activities.
-Watch out for some signs and symptoms such as insomnia, chronic muscle pain, mood changes, swift weight loss, lack of energy and a decrease in appetite.
-In addition to these symptoms, you also have to watch out for the signs of dehydration such as dry skin condition and parched mouth.
-Do not over exercise as it might make you more susceptible to joint and bone problems such as arthritis and bone fractures.
+Over-exercising and burning more than 3,500 calories in just one week can increase your chances of getting injured and can depreciate the value of your physical fitness activities.
+Watch out for some signs and symptoms such as insomnia, chronic muscle pain, mood changes, swift weight loss, lack of energy, and a decrease in appetite.
+In addition to these symptoms, you also have to watch out for the signs of dehydration such as dry skin condition and a parched mouth.
+Do not over-exercise as it might make you more susceptible to joint and bone problems such as arthritis and bone fractures.
 Make sure you take a break after working out in order to allow your body to recuperate.